BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ## Registration
 The first step to use MaaS is sign up by clicking to the Sign up button in the homepage.
 You will be offered a form to fill out with email address, password and name of the company.
-After that you must continue clicking the Sign up button.
+After that you can continue clicking the Sign up button.

 ## Authentication